jeh15/sandbox/README.md

 To make this easy, setup.sh provides an interactive CLI to install most dependencies.

+*Note: some of the wheels are only available on linux.*

 ## CLI Setup Method:
 The CLI method depends on Charm's `gum` library.